Skip to content

 :param fewshot_examples: Few-shot examples.

-:param generation_settings: Settings for structured generation.
+:param model_settings: Settings for structured generation.

 """

-self._entities = entities or ["PERSON", "LOCATION", "ORGANIZATION"]
+entities = ["PERSON", "LOCATION", "ORGANIZATION"]

 super().__init__(